 - God has created a universal family of human beings in the divine image.
-Anyone who excludes, dominates, or patronizes other members of the human family offers no acceptable worship of God but rather resists the divine purpose for humankind. - Human rights derived from the Creator include the rights to existence, sustenance, work, conscience, and participation in family and society. - These human rights to justice and dignity are prior to interests of nations and economic entities or the desires for national security and domestic tranquility.
+Anyone who excludes, dominates or patronizes other members of the human family offers no acceptable worship of God but rather resists the divine purpose for humankind. - Human rights derived from the Creator include the rights to existence, sustenance, work, conscience and participation in family and society. - These human rights to justice are prior to interests of nations and economic entities, or necessities of public security.